Acceptance Criteria

 Structure

-Each acceptance criterion is a single statement that describes one behavior:
+Each acceptance criterion is a single statement that describes one user-visible behavior, state, or outcome:

 Acceptance Criterion: A user can view a list of all available pizza types